 Use of Funds: All grants are one-year program support grants.
 This means grant funds are to be used only for expenses directly related to implementing the proposed work as well as related overhead costs.

-This annual grant program will open for proposals again in 2022.
+This annual grant program is expected to open for proposals again in fall 2022.

 Questions?
 Please contact Valerie Crum, program officer.